sarathlal/sarathlal.github.io/_posts/2024-07-12-direct-checkout-woocommerce-add-product-cart-checkout-page-skip-shop-product-cart-pages.md

 ---
 layout: post
 title:  Direct Checkout in WooCommerce - Add Product to Cart from Checkout Page & Skip Shop, Product, and Cart Pages
-meta-description: Streamline your WooCommerce checkout process by adding a product in to cart from the checkout page.
+description: Streamline your WooCommerce checkout process by adding a product in to cart from the checkout page.
 Learn how to skip the shop, product, and cart pages for a direct checkout experience.
 tags:
   - WordPress
   - WooCommerce